 As a result, firmware threats would have high impacts to the confidentiality, integrity, and availability of the system.
 Likewise, these threats provide attackers with long-term persistence on a victim device by being able to subvert traditional security controls and surviving across common incident response processes such as reinstalling the host operating system to a known “gold” version.

 Eclypsium Guidance and Considerations: Organizations may want to consider the impact of firmware-based threats to the following high-value devices during the categorization phase:

 High-Value Laptops: While all devices are potentially subject to attacks on their firmware, laptops are often exposed more often than other assets.
-An attacker with physical access to a device can often compromise the firmware in as little 5 minutes.
-Thus organizations may want to consider firmware security controls for devices that carry high-value information and/or travel to untrusted environments.
+An attacker can use known firmware vulnerabilities to remotely compromise a laptop despite protections like Secure Boot.
+Thus organizations may want to consider firmware security controls for devices that carry high-value information and/or operate in untrusted environments.

 Critical Servers: Firmware provides an ideal path to

 both steal data or deny access to it altogether.
 This is particularly true of high-value servers.
 In particular, the baseboard management controllers (BMCs) that enable remote and out-of-band management of servers have incredible power over the data and operation of servers, an area where firmware vulnerabilities have been particularly common.